 Understanding Divorce: Know What You’re Facing Makes All the Difference

 A critical component in preparing for divorce is understanding how the divorce process works.
 Divorce doesn’t work the way most people think that it does.
-Here are some articles that will help you understand exactly what you are facing, when you are facing divorce.
+Here are some articles that will help you understand exactly what you are facing when you are facing divorce.

 How Divorce Works: 10 Rules You Need to Understand.
 If you don’t understand how divorce works, your divorce is not likely to go well.
 Here are 10 divorce rules that apply no matter who you are or where you live.
-Understanding this rules before your divorce will help you get through your divorce in a much less stressful way.
+Understanding these rules before your divorce will help you get through your divorce in a much less stressful way.

 21 Mistakes NOT to Make When Getting a Divorce.
 Getting a divorce is rough, and it’s easy to make mistakes that will follow you for years.
 These 21 common divorce mistakes can make your divorce more difficult, expensive and time-consuming than it needs to be.